UrielKAlistair/viratsim/README.md

 Once this filter is applied, the potholes are the only things left in the midst of the darkness.
 A simple contour detection gets the boundaries we need.
 This is now a set of 2D points on the image we received.

-We utilise some method (either the pinholecamera module or an actual matrix multiplication to avoid the datatype conversion fiasco; which one will be known before the last commit only.) to transform the 2D pixel coordinates into points on the ground plane.
+We then transform the 2D pixel coordinates into points on the ground plane.

-This is then published as a point cloud, and it can be visualised in RViz.
+This is then published as a point cloud, and can be visualised in RViz.

+(VII) worlds

+contains the gazebo world we will be operating in.